Katapult Firmware

 - Enter the following command in SSH

-- This only needs to be executed for the first flash; no need to repeat later
+- This only needs to be executed for the first flashing; no need to run it again afterwards

 cd ~/klipper/lib/rp2040_flash/ && make -

-Run the command below to check if the connection is successful.
+Execute the following command to check if the connection is successful.

 -